 Now, you don’t need to be a visual expert, but you want to be viewed as a professional musician.
 Often times, poor quality visuals communicate amateur.

 Even though as the artist, you will have others capturing content for you, you need to have some base understanding of what is good and not good for your image.
 Read up on photography basics so you have certain standards and criteria when you have others doing it for you.
 The photo and video quality of the average smartphone can be really good for most of your social media needs as long as you know the basics.
 However, it would be wise to invest in paying others to capture high-quality content for you.

 5) Not using hashtags or using too many hashtags.

 Hashtags are essential for your posts and account to be discovered on Instagram.
 If you’re not getting followers, it may be because you have no way for people to find what you have to offer.

-Not only does it help when people browse specific hashtags, they can be useful in helping you get exposure on the Explore tab of Instagram.
+Not only does it help when people browse specific hashtags, but they can also be useful in helping you get exposure on the Explore tab of Instagram.

 Even though your limit is 30 hashtags per post, you only need to focus on the highly relevant ones.
-Don’t just use the most broad and popular hashtags!
+Don’t just use the broadest and popular hashtags!

-The other problem is posting too many hashtags, or hashtag stuffing.
-Not only does it look messy and unprofessional, you risk getting shadowbanned.
+The other problem is posting too many hashtags or hashtag stuffing.
+Not only does it look messy and unprofessional, but you also risk getting shadowbanned.